Harshit-Arora/Data-Visualization/README.md

 ## Airline Tableau Dashboard

-Set of interlinked dashboard that compare performances of major U.S Airlines on several KPIs, such as:
+Set of 3 interlinked dashboards that compare performances of major U.S Airlines on several KPIs, such as:
-#### On-Time Performance by route

 #### Passengers by State
-#### Prices
+#### On-Time Performance by route (Cancellation Rate, Prices, Number of flights)
 #### Stock performance

 ![Screenshot for github](https://user-images.githubusercontent.com/57209190/77235406-b89acb80-6b8b-11ea-9b11-2b755a45a50c.png)